 1978 interview with Rick Neilson, guitarist of Cheap Trick not long after the LP “In Color” was released.
 We asked Rick about their show at the Santa Monica Civic with the Runaways and he stated: “don’t tell anybody but Bun E (Carlos) got together with Cherie Currie”.
 When asked about the influence of the Beatles he states “they’re great but Art Linkletter is god.
 Everybody knows that”.
 Very funny guy.
 Nice interview but shorter than we would have liked as the cassette tape broke when we got home and we were only able to take down half the interview.
 What a Cheap Trick!

 1979 cover feature with Ace Frehely, guitarist of KISS.
-Ace asked if we would put him on our cover and we couldn’t say no. We interviewed both Ace and Gene Simmons on separately on separate occasions in 1979.
+Ace asked if we would put him on the next cover of Raw Power Magazine and we couldn’t say no. We interviewed both Ace and Gene Simmons on separately on separate occasions in 1979.
 Ace graced the cover of our final issue, #6.
 The interview itself was boring.
 One thing we quickly learned is that in the majority of cases the musician’s who was known as being dynamic on stage and in the leadership of their groups was by far the most dynamic interviews.
 Gene Simmons, for example, was by far more interesting than Ace Frehely.

 1978 interview with Deborah Harry of Blondie just prior to the release of her breakthrough third album, “Parallel Lines” which contained the hits “One Way or Another” and “Heart of Glass”.
 When asked how she felt about being called the sex symbol of punk rock, she replied “I love it.
 It’s all bullshit, right?
 So it’s good bullshit”.
 She showed up to the interview without make-up and did not look like a sex symbol.
 We were 18 years old and didn’t get why everyone thought she was so hot.
 She went on the discuss the Germs, Patti Smith and The Ramones.
 Nothing very memorable from this interview except that it was held at BOMP Records and Rodney Bingenheimer was present.